danog/MadelineProtoDocs/docs/API_docs/methods/langpack.getDifference.md

-Get new strings in languagepack
+Get new strings in language pack

 ### Parameters: